Finance leaders can learn a lot from recent cases surrounding age discrimination.

 The Age Discrimination in Employment Act (ADEA) enacted in 1967, is celebrating its 50th anniversary, and its original intent and purpose is alive and well.
 Congress declared that this Act would make age discrimination in the workplace unlawful while promoting employment based on ability, not age.

-According to Forbes, by 2020, there will be five generations in the workplace.
+According to HR Daily Advisor, some workplaces now have five generations.
 This could translate into increased potential claims for age discrimination, as those age 40 and above will continue to work longer than any previous generation.

 Litigation Trends Directly Tie to the Bottom Line

 The American Bar Association reports that although the ADEA has been impactful in curbing many forms of age discrimination, the issue "remains pervasive and its 'primary purpose' — alleviating long-term unemployment among older workers — remains unrealized."

 The monetary benefits awarded in favor of plaintiffs are impactful.
 For example, from 1996-2016, 610 ADEA enforcement suits were filed with the Equal Employment Opportunity Commission (EEOC), and then resolved at the district court level to the tune of $2.42 billion.
 So what can finance leaders learn from ADEA litigation?
 Here are five lessons from recent ADEA court cases.

 On March 31, 2017, the EEOC reports that a national restaurant chain settled for $12 million in an ADEA lawsuit.
 The restaurant had denied older workers the opportunity to serve in the front of the house.
 Additionally, the company must amend its hiring and recruiting policies as well as hire a diversity director and a compliance monitor.